ranjanadobal/ranjanadobal/README.md

 # Introduction

 Hello, I am Ranjana Dobal, and I am a Data Science and Analytics professional.
-I completed my MS from the University of Washington, Seattle, with a background in ECE Engineering and an MBA from top schools in India.
-With over 11 years of analytical expertise, I’ve driven data-driven insights for a $250 MM product category in market-leading companies such as Procter and Gamble, Unilever, and Suzuki Motors Japan.
+I am an experienced Data Analyst with 11 years of expertise, spanning roles in Fortune 500 companies and prestigious global universities.
+With over 11 years of analytical expertise, I’ve driven data-based insights for a $250 Million product category in market-leading companies such as Procter and Gamble, Unilever, and Suzuki Motors Japan.
+I hold an MS from the University of Washington, Seattle, with an MBA and an Electronics and Communication Engineering (ECE) from top schools in India.
 I have advanced skills in SQL, Python, R, statistics, machine learning, Google Analytics, and Tableau, enabling me to effectively present and drive data-based decisions.

 I completed my Master of Science (MSBA, STEM) from the University of Washington, Seattle.
 My research experience spans the University of Washington, Seattle, and the University of California, Berkeley.
 My expertise includes: